2006 UEFA Cup final: Match

-Overview
+Summary

 The final was played at Philips Stadion in Eindhoven, Netherlands on 10 May 2006, and kicked off at 20:45 CEST.
 The match was attended by 36,500 people.
 Sevilla kicked off the match, and had the first attack in the second minute: Dani Alves shot wide.
 Two minutes later, the Sevilla defender Javi Navarro fouled Mark Viduka, conceding a free kick which Fábio Rochemback struck straight at the Sevilla goalkeeper, Andrés Palop.
 Sevilla attacked twice more in the opening ten minutes, but on both occasions, the Middlesbrough defender Chris Riggott was able to put the ball behind for a corner kick.
 After 20 minutes, Sevilla attacked down their right wing; Alves had the opportunity to shoot, but passed the ball across to Javier Saviola, whose shot was blocked by Gareth Southgate.
 Six minutes later, Sevilla attacked through Alves again.
 He crossed the ball to Luís Fabiano who headed the ball in off the post to give Sevilla a 1–0 lead.
 Three minutes later, Sevilla had another chance at goal, but Adriano shot went over the crossbar.
 In the 34th minute, Middlesbrough won another corner, but it was easily cleared by the Sevilla defence.
 In the final five minutes of the first half, Sevilla pressed hard for a second goal, consistently putting crosses in the Middlesbrough penalty area.
 Their closest effort came when Julien Escudé headed wide from a José Luis Martí free kick, but despite their pressure, it remained 1–0 at half-time.